directed by Tom Tykwer

 Before the opening credits have completed Philippa, (Cate Blanchett), a British teacher living in Turin, has concluded an act of desperation by planting a bomb to kill a drug lord who she blames for her husband's death and who also responsible for making addictive substances available to her students.
 Corruption in the Government carbinieris has inhibited her viable attempts at exposing this man for incarceration.
 Following the explosion Philippa is arrested and during interrogated she is told that the bomb she placed had missed its intended target and unfortunately killed 4 people riding the elevator; a cleaning lady, a father and his two young daughters .
 She is almost catatonic with devastation.
 After she faints, a translator/stenographer named Filippo (Giovanni Ribisi) has his hand tightly gripped by her as she awakens.
 It is a defining moment.

-Both Filippo and Philippa are now lost; her in unfathomable guilt and he in overwhelming emotional response to her.
+Both Filippo and Philippa are now lost; her in unfathomable guilt and his in an overwhelming emotional response to her.
 Filippo is a fascinating young man who never seems to question his actions or motives.
 Eventually he plots and plans Philippa's successful escape.
 Although I personally found Ribisi's portrayal only mildly captivating, this aspect of the character Filippo is the most fascinating part of the film for me.
 The moment his hand was squeezed by Philippa it became the penultimate moment in his life.
 His actions as a result were so undemonstrative and mature, so far beyond simply 'cool', that it is almost appears to be a fantasy.

 Philippa learns to love and accept that she can be loved again through fleeing and unifying with Filippo.
 She is also overwhelmed by his understated yet powerful response to her.
 It could be viewed as a love story in the extreme; one side giving up everything in their universe unselfishly aware that it may not be reciprocated at all.
 His loss is everything, and his gain is undetermined.
 True love... but extremely fatalistically defined.
 The insanity of her acts, the madness of his escape plans... and Filippo never second guesses himself, as if he is compelled by a force seemingly beyond his control.
 It is this way because it must be.
 Both riveting and head scratching at the same time.